EliGorniak/TrackTrack-Project/README.md

 # TrackTrek

+This web application was conceived by a team with the following collaborators:
-## Collaborators: Sean D'Amico, Eli Gorniak, Shane Nelson, Jackson Oppenheim, Brian Samuels
+## Sean D'Amico, Eli Gorniak, Shane Nelson, Jackson Oppenheim, Brian Samuels

 ---

 ### Deployed App

+You can visit the app here:
 https://speedhuntersam.github.io/TeamCharmander/

 ---

 ### Description

+TrackTrek is a web application created for entertainment and uses 2 APIs to get the informatios.
+It has 2 basic functions:
+1. The firts function is to provide the user a new "metric" for distance betweem 2 points, not using miles ou kilometers, but using music!
+So, the user can see how many musics is the distance of the 2 points.

+2. The second function is to create a playlist.
+The user will be able to set 2 locations (like, cities) and some artist, and the app wil show a sort of albums.
+The user can select all the tracks that he wants to putt in the playlist.
-A web application that calculates the drive time of a treck, and compares it to the duration a playlist takes to play.
+Then the app will can calculates the drive time, and compares it to the duration a playlist takes to play.

-This allows you to plan out your Treck's Tracks!
+This is a nice application for a good trip!

 ---